Professor-G/MicroLIA/docs/source/Examples.rst

 Each file contains three columns: time, mag, magerr

-We will train MicroLIA for OGLE II microlensing detection, and record how many of these 214 events we successfully recover.
+We will train MicroLIA for OGLE II microlensing detection, and record how many of these 214 events we successfully recover using a leave-one-out cross-validatoion routine.

 Training Set
 -----------